Holiday rentals in Lizard

 Whitewashed stone cottages in this small community are set around a village green, where you will find an ancient Celtic cross as well as modern shops where you can enjoy traditional Cornish ice cream or fish and chips.
 A path through farmland takes you from the village to Lizard Point, where you can take in the dramatic cliffs and rock formations.
 Seals can often be spotted bobbing in the water below; this is also an important breeding spot for the Cornish chough, the county bird.
 The Lizard stretch of the South West Coast Path will take you past an 18th-century lighthouse through open heathland to Housel Bay Beach, a secluded cove sheltered by cliffs.
 Looking north, you’ll spot the many satellite dishes of Goonhilly Earth Station in the distance, while Royal Navy planes and helicopters fly in and out of the nearby Predannack Airfield.

-Top things to do in Lizard
+What are the top things to do in Lizard?

 Poldhu Cove